-- Neutral: Gray one or similar is the safest options for all of that.
+- Neutral: Gray one or similar are the safest options for all of that.
 That means you don't need to consider a lot of possibilities and place "as is" with small adjustments.

 Then do a second swipe over the top to clean off the excess.
 After you waited for 30 minutes or so, remove the residues with water.
 Wait three hours and repeat the action.
 Change the water if necessary to keep tiles clean.

-After second time remains of the grout will still be on tiles.
-Don't water it, it`s best to use a dry towel or any other old clothes to do that.
+After the second time remains of the grout will still be on tiles.
+Don't water it, it's best to use a dry towel or any other old clothes to do that.